Data Designer Extensibility Architecture

-The central difference between support entities and access services is that extensibility clients consume the access services (primarily the connection object), which in turn talk to the DDEX provider.
-Viewed from the opposite direction, providers interact with the connection using the support entities APIs.
+The main difference between support entities and access services is that extensibility clients consume the access services (primarily the connection object), which in turn communicate with the DDEX provider.
+Viewed from the opposite direction, providers interact with the connection by using the support entities' APIs.

 Under some circumstances, the roles of the access services and the support entities overlap, particularly where it is necessary to ensure thread safety.
 The DDEX architecture provides a secure locking layer between the data provider and the connection client for this purpose.
 The following example illustrates the feature.